To Thine Own Self Be True

-Philosophers throughout history have held the idea of authenticity in high esteem, but few psychologists have taken it seriously until recently when positive psychologists turned to understanding human flourishing.
+Philosophers throughout history have held the idea of authenticity in high esteem, but few psychologists have taken it seriously—until recently, when positive psychologists began to attempt to understand human flourishing.

 No one is fully authentic all of the time in their outer presentation.
 Sometimes we need to put on an act to get by.
 But some people spend more time living inauthentically than others.
 It is unpleasant and damaging to us if we are trapped in jobs or relationships where we rarely get the chance to be ourselves.
 If we are trapped, we need to change the situation when we can so that we can be free to express ourselves authentically.